-We also reimburse the AIFM for certain administrative and other costs, which are not included in our asset management fees.
+Mori Hills also reimburses the AIFM for certain administrative and other costs, which are not included in Mori Hills' asset management fees.

 Auditor Fee: Mori Hills may pay the independent auditor up to ¥15 million per fiscal period.
 The board of directors is responsible for determining the actual compensation amount.